souvik666/bestbuy-clone/README.md

  7. Counting product qnty
  8. showing product details dynamically
  9. hover to see product img on product details page
+ 10. user will see their cart according to them after then login again after logout

 **Thank you**